No. 16 (Red, Brown, and Black)

 (American, born Russia (now Latvia).
 1903–1970)

 1958.
 Oil on canvas, 8' 10 5/8" x 9' 9 1/4" (270.8 x 297.8 cm)

-In 1943, Mark Rothko, with his friend the painter Adolph Gottlieb, wrote several philosophical statements that would continue to guide their art for years to come.
-The two painters wrote, “We favor the simple expression of the complex thought.
+In 1943, Mark Rothko, with his friend and fellow painter Adolph Gottlieb, wrote several philosophical statements that would guide their art for years to come.
+They wrote, “We favor the simple expression of the complex thought.
 We are for the large shape because it has the impact of the unequivocal.
 We wish to reassert the picture plane.
 We are for flat forms because they destroy illusion and reveal truth.”1

 The form or condition in which an object exists or appears.

 The ratio between the size of an object and its model or representation, as in the scale of a map to the actual geography it represents.

 Relating to the shape or structure of an object.